mattszydev/ReactWeatherApp/README.md

 ## Project Use

 When the user first arrives at the page, they will see a search bar located at the top right corner.
 The format of a search is demonstrated in the input by first typing in the city name.
-A list of search results will begin the populate under the search bar.
+A list of search results will begin to populate under the search bar.
 The user will then make a selection from the dropdown and then click the `search` button.
 After initiating the search, the page will render a large card at the top with the current days weather and available hourly readings.
 Smaller cards underneath display a 5 day forecast of the city for a week.

 ## Project Highlights